Skip to main content

 • Helping communities prepare for extreme weather events.

-• Supporting vulnerable residents during periods of severe heart flooding, or other disruptions in partnership in emergency services and local organisations.
+• Supporting vulnerable residents during periods of severe heat, flooding, or other disruptions in partnership with emergency services and local organisations.

 Practical guidance for residents and communities